helmholtz-analytics/heat/doc/source/case_studies.rst

         **Protein Simulations**

-        At Karlsruhe Institute of Technology researchers identifies protein folding states in MD-simulations with HeAT.
+        At Karlsruhe Institute of Technology researchers identifies protein folding states in MD-simulations with Heat.